phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Delete an item from the cache by its unique key.

-@param string $key The unique cache key of the item to delete.

 @return bool True if the item was successfully removed.
 False if there was an error.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if the $key string is not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if the $key string is not a legal value.

 ```php